 - 1 pair of jeans

-- 1 shorts (in addition to the 2 pairs I’ll have on the Trail)
+- 1 pair of shorts (in addition to the 2 pairs I’ll have on the Trail)

 - 1 pair of sneakers – Not planning to spend all the time using my hiking boots.
 I’ll just look ridiculous.